 The interface between the MRO CDS and Electra included an edge triggered signal that was designed to capture the Electra clock within the Electra payload and capture the spacecraft clock within the CDS.
 These two times can then be compared.
 Their difference is a measure of the offset between the two clocks.
-Resolutions and accuracies of these clock captures should be on the order of microseconds.
+Resolutions and accuracies of these clock captures are typtically on the order of microseconds.